 As a part of the Trend Micro Cares initiative, the Internet Safety for Kids and Families (ISKF) program aims to raise awareness and provide education to parents, teachers, and youth on internet safety issues through partnerships, volunteerism, grants, and donations.
 The program is free to the community and supported by Trend Micro volunteers around the world who help to promote safety, responsibility, and success online for everyone.

-Furthermore, we at Trend Micro are working on a simple and free solution to ease concerns on kids viewing inappropriate content such as Safe Filter for Kids.
+Furthermore, we at Trend Micro are working on a simple and free solution to ease concerns on kids viewing inappropriate content such as Trend Micro Family for Kids.
 This application will empower parents and guardians alike to enforce the necessary boundaries to protect the well-being of their children.